junghs1040/junghs1040/README.md

 ### 🔭 Welcome to my Robotics Lab
 Hello!
-My name is Hwan Seok Jung and I'm Robotics Engineer.
+My name is Hwan Seok Jung and I'm Robotics Engineer of Republic of Korea.
 I interested in Robotics, Reinforcement Learning and SLAM.

 ### :pizza: Skills